prachet283/prachet283/README.md

 ###  Let’s Collaborate!

-I’m always open to feedback, collaboration, or brainstorming exciting new ML apps.
+I’m always open to feedback, collaboration, or brainstorming exciting new ML AI apps.
 Feel free to explore my repos, follow the journey, or reach out anytime!